loupe-php/loupe/README.md

 * …auto-detects languages
 * …supports stemming
 * …is very easy to use
-* …is easily fast enough for at least 50k documents (50k is defensive)
 * …is all-in-all just the easiest way to replace your good old SQL `LIKE %...%` queries with a way better search experience but without all the hassle of an additional service to manage.
 SQLite is everywhere and all it needs is your filesystem.